-KITA's mission is to facilitate access to health care and other essential services for the LEP population by providing training and continuing education opportunities for interpreters, promoting adherence to professional standards and raising public awareness of interpreters.
+KITA's mission is to facilitate access to health care and other essential services for the Limited-English Proficient (LEP) population and the Deaf community by providing training and continuing education opportunities for interpreters, promoting adherence to professional standards, and raising public awareness of interpreters.

 Sign- and spoken-language interpreters help people access community, educational, medical, legal and other services.
 To find out how to become qualified in any of these specializations, follow the link below.

 KITA offers continuing education opportunities for interpreters looking to maintain their certification or anyone interested in expaniding their knowledge of the field.
 We have seminars, webinars and workshops year around.

 Need an Interpreter?
 Our members include ASL and spoken language interpreters.
 Many are certified healthcare/medical interpreters.
 You can search our member directory online.

 Are you interested in becoming an interpreter, new to the profession and looking for a mentor or a seasoned veteran?
 Meet with fellow interpreters and translators in your area to exchange tips, tricks and experiences.